philipmw/eth-staking-on-aws/README.md

 ## Summary of findings

-* We can run a Validator on AWS for as low as $2/month, if we rely on "always free tier" of both AWS and Infura (or any other managed Consensus layer provider).
+* We can run a [lazy validator](https://dankradfeist.de/ethereum/2021/09/30/proofs-of-custody.html) on AWS for as low as $2/month, if we rely on "always free tier" of both AWS and Infura (or any other managed Consensus layer provider).
+This probably will not be possible once The Merge happens.
 * Self-sufficiency is operationally expensive.
 Running your own execution and consensus clients on AWS costs more than staking rewards.

 ## Useful commands